patrickbwarren/inkscape-survex-export/README.md

 Copy the files `svx_export.py` and `svx_export.inx` into your local Inkscape extension folder (eg `$HOME/.config/inkscape/extensions/` on unix, or `%APPDATA%\inkscape\extensions\` on Windows).

 That's it &ndash;
-there are no additional dependencies and this should work on all platforms.

-The code has been tested to work with Inkscape 0.91 (r13725), on both Linux and Windows.
+there are no additional dependencies and this should work on most platforms.
+In particular it has been tested to work with Inkscape 0.91 (r13725), on both Linux and Windows.

 ### Usage